Saluev/suppgram/docs/usage/all_in_one_cli.md

 Details on particular integrations (SQLAlchemy, MongoDB, Telegram, PubNub, ...) are in the next chapters of the documentation.

-Alternative to the CLI is programmatic configuration via [Builder][suppgram.builder.Builder] component.
+An alternative to the CLI is programmatic configuration via [Builder][suppgram.builder.Builder] component.